ruifengl1/Twitter-Sentiment-Analysis/README.md

 ## Objective:
 The goal of this project is to pull twitter data, using the tweepy wrapper around the twitter API, and perform simple sentiment analysis using the vaderSentiment library.

-It will display the most recent 100 tweets from a given user and the list of users followed by a given user.
+The application will display the most recent 100 tweets from a given user and the list of users followed by a given user.
 For example, in response to URL /the_antlr_guy (http://localhost/the_antlr_guy when tested on laptop),it should respond with a tweet list color-coded by sentiment, using a red to green gradient:

 <img src="./img/sentiment-tweets.png" width=800>